 Available Hues (K7 Legacy Piezography Ink):

-Ink: Piezography K7 Carbon
+Ink: Piezography K7 Carbon (limited to 17x22)

 Name: Carbon